 1. Registered Breeder

-They are often Maine Coon fanatics and will be able to provide legitimate paperwork proving the Maine Coon kittens pedigree status, whilst often being able to introduce you to the kittens parents too.
+They are often Maine Coon fanatics and will be able to provide legitimate paperwork proving the Maine Coon kitten’s pedigree status, whilst often being able to introduce you to the kitten’s parents too.

 This is because breeders genetically check their breeding cats for health issues common to the Maine Coon cat breed, before breeding.

-In order to find a registered Maine Coon cat breeder in your area, see below:
+To find a registered Maine Coon cat breeder in your area, see below:

-- United States: Contact the ‘Cat Fanciers Association’ (CFA) to find out who your local registered cat breeders are (link to CFA).
+- United States: Contact The International Cat Association (TICA) to find out who your local registered cat breeders are.

-- United Kingdom: Contact the ‘Governing Board Of The Cat Fancy’, the UK’s Premier Registration Body, to find registered breeders located near to you (link here).
+- United Kingdom: Contact the Governing Board Of The Cat Fancy’ the UK’s Premier Registration Body, to find registered breeders located near you.

 With the rise in the popularity of social media, Facebook is now a viable place to source a local black Maine Coon kitten.

 - Are they helpful?